Expats in Croatia have an amazing life! Here is my thoughts on living in Croatia and life afterwards.

 And yet still I cannot ignore the pull of my homeland whenever it whispers my name.
 When I hear that a family member or friend is going back for a holiday my heart clenches with pain, a longing, a desire to be there too.
 I realize now that life is more complex as an adult.
 You can’t just quit your job at the flick of a switch, you can’t jump onto a plane whenever the desire hits, because you have responsibilities, duties, children to take care of and financial security becomes more important than a summer spent at the beach.

-I have friends who have managed to conquer the great divide.
+I have friends who have managed to conquer the great divide and are now living in Croatia.

 When I lived in Croatia from 1996 to 1998, jobs were scarce and if I wanted to stay on the island of Korcula (which of course I did) I was considered extremely lucky if I scored a job as a bartender at the local bar or a coveted position as a checkout operator in the local butiga.